andrewcbancroft/datadaylife-blog/content/blog/sql-server/where-is-sql-server-2017-reporting-services-product-key.md

 title: "Where is the SQL Server 2017 Reporting Services License Key??"
 author: "Andrew Bancroft"
 date:   2018-01-19
-description: "After running the SQL Server 2017 Reporting Services standalone installer, you'll be presented with a dialog asking for a Product Key.
+description: "After running the SQL Server 2017 Reporting Services standalone installer, you will be presented with a dialog asking for a Product Key.
 Where is it??"
 type: blog
 draft: false
 comments: true